RevanthPadala7976/ImageFinder/README.md

 Server: Jetty for running the web application

 ## Prerequisites
-Java: 11 or higher
+- Java: 11 or higher
-Maven: 3.6.3 or higher
+- Maven: 3.6.3 or higher
-Jetty: 9.4.30.v20200611 or higher
+- Jetty: 9.4.30.v20200611 or higher

-You have one week to work on the submission from the time when you receive it.
-To submit you assignment, zip up your project (`imagefinder.zip`) and email it back to me. **Please include a list of URLs that you used to test in your submissions.** You should place them in the attached `test-links.txt` file found in the root of this project.

 ## Structure
-The ImageFinder servlet is found in `src/main/java/com/eulerity/hackathon/imagefinder/ImageFinder.java`.
-This is the only provided Java class.
-Feel free to add more classes or packages as you see fit.
+1. The ImageFinder servlet is found in `src/main/java/com/eulerity/hackathon/imagefinder/ImageFinder.java`.

-The main landing page for this project can be found in `src/main/webapp/index.html`.
+2. The main landing page for this project can be found in `src/main/webapp/index.html`.
 This page contains more instructions and serves as the starting page for the web application.
-You may edit this page as much as it suits you, and/or add other pages.

-Finally, in the root directory of this project, you will find the `pom.xml`.
+3. Finally, in the root directory of this project, you will find the `pom.xml`.
 This contains the project configuration details used by maven to build the project.
-If you want/need to use outside dependencies, you should add them to this file.

 ## Running the Project
 Here we will detail how to setup and run this project so you may get started, as well as the requirements needed to do so.